-If you are selecting windows for new construction or to replace existing windows, it’s important to choose the most efficient windows you can afford that work best in your climate.
+If you are selecting windows for new construction or replacing existing windows, it’s important to choose the most efficient windows you can afford that work best in your climate.

 If your existing windows are in good condition, taking steps to reduce the energy loss through windows can make your home more comfortable and save you money on energy bills.

 You have two broad options if you hope to reduce the amount of energy lost through your windows and improve the comfort of your home:

 - Update your existing windows to improve efficiency

 If your windows are in good condition, taking steps to improve their efficiency may be the most cost-effective option to increase the comfort of your home and save money on energy costs.
 There are several things you can do to improve the efficiency of your existing windows:

 - Caulk and weatherstrip